jstrait/wavefile/README.markdown

     require 'wavefile'

 Note that if you're installing the gem into the default Ruby that comes pre-installed on MacOS (as opposed to a Ruby installed via [RVM](http://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv/)), you should used `sudo gem install wavefile`.
 Otherwise you might run into a file permission error.

+# Dependencies

+WaveFile has no external dependencies when used as a gem.
+It is written in pure Ruby, and is entirely self-contained.

+However, it does have dependencies for local development, in order to run the tests.
+See below in section "Local Development".

 # Local Development